Skip to main content

 Scan to visit Book Tours & Activities Scan me

-5. Sichuan Food: A Culinary Awakening
+5. Sichuan Food: The Culinary Main Event

 Where to Eat

-Street Food and Night Markets:
+Street Food and Casual Spots:

-Casual Restaurants:
+Mid-Range Restaurants:

-Fine Dining:
+Upscale Dining:

 Cooking Classes